nx10/lnormimp-r/README.md

 )
 ```

-_Note that if a plausable measurement range is known for real data, it can be specified with the optional `range` parameter to obtain even more realistic results.
+_Note that if a plausible measurement range is known for real data, it can be specified with the optional `range` parameter to obtain even more realistic results.
 The measurement range is set by default to 0-Infinity._

 Let's visualize the results one last time: